Original air date: January 23, 1989

-Back aboard the Enterprise, Picard notices that Data is acting strangely, going on at some length about how awesome Dr. Graves was and whining like a little brat whenever someone else spends time with Graves assistant Kareen.
+Back aboard the Enterprise, Picard notices that Data is acting strangely, going on at some length about how awesome Dr. Graves was and behaving very possessively of Kareen.
 Picard orders him to Engineering to have a diagnostic run on him, but Geordi cant find anything wrong with him.
 Having nothing else to try, he has Counselor Troi run a psychological exam on him.
 Sure enough, she comes back announcing that there is an outside personality inside Datas head.

 Data approaches Kareen and tells her that he is indeed Ira Graves.
 He declares his love for her, and what better way to prove it than to tell her his plans for turning her into an android too?
-When she refuses, he retreats to Engineering to sulk like a little brat some more.
-Picard finds him there and demands he leave Datas body.
-Graves responds by punching Picard, accidentally knocking him out.
-Then, feeling remorse over hurting people with Datas body, Graves transfers his mind into the ships computer instead.
-And thus, without anybody really doing anything, the day is saved and Data is returned to normal.
+When she refuses, he accidentally crushes her hand and retreats to Engineering to sulk.
+Picard finds him there with Geordi unconscious at his feet.
+Picard demands that Graves relinquish Data's body.
+In rage, Graves punches Picard, knocking him out.
+Realizing that he's unable to handle life as an android, Graves transfers his mind into the ships computer.
+Kareen leaves the ship to start her new life, and Data's old self is returned.

 This episode provides examples of: